Toxic Mold Syndrome

 - That the individual suffering from TMS was exposed to the molds in question, and that someone was negligent in removing or preventing conditions that caused the mold.

 If you or your Family has noticed health problems that even remotely could be a result of toxic mold, get proper testing done immediately.
-For more information about TMS and what kind of compensation you can expect to receive, contact Johnston, Moore & Thompson at 1.800.240.5770.
+For more information about TMS and what kind of compensation you can expect to receive, contact Johnston, Moore & Weston at 1.800.240.5770.